searxng/searxng/docs/dev/reST.rst

    is flexible.
 To get best results in the generated output format, install ImageMagick_ and Graphviz_.

-Searx's sphinx setup includes: :ref:`linuxdoc:kfigure`.
+Searxng's sphinx setup includes: :ref:`linuxdoc:kfigure`.
 Scaleable here means;
 scaleable in sense of the build process.
 Normally in absence of a converter tool, the build process will break.
 From the authors POV it’s annoying to care about the build process when handling with images, especially since he has no